nezlis/wp_gen_test/README.md

 wp_mysql_db_1 - define mysql DB name to use with {domain_1} site wp_mysql_db_2 - define mysql DB name to use with {domain_1} site

+mysql_root_db_pass - you can also define default root mysql DB password in this var inside /defaults/main.yml

 Dependencies
 ------------